irolup/Illumination_swap/README.md

 - **Texture Settings**: GUI controls allow adjusting texture settings.
 - **GUI Controls**: Provides options for changing colors, materials, and activating/deactivating textures.
 - **Textures**: Utilizes textures sourced from Polyhaven.
-- **Normal Perturbation**: A button to activate or deactivate normal perturbation, which changes the normal mapping shader behavior.
+- **Normal Perturbation**: A button to activate or deactivate normal perturbation, which changes the texture shader behavior.
+- **Parallax Mapping**: A button to activate or deactivate the Parallax Occlusion Mapping, which changes the texture mapping shader behavior.

 ## Screenshots